Linear Image Regridding and Coaddition with Oversampled Point Spread Functions: Lessons from 1D: Image Coaddition

-The Roman HLIS will cover $2400 \,{\rm deg}^2$ of the sky in three bands and additional $2700 \,{\rm deg}^2$ in the H158 band \citep{2025arXiv250510574O}.
-The total computational costs of processing all these images with {\sc Imcom} are currently estimated to be $\sim 100\,{\rm M}$ core hours.
+The Roman HLIS will cover $2415 \,{\rm deg}^2$ of the sky in three bands (Medium Tier) and additional $2702 \,{\rm deg}^2$ in the H158 band (Wide Tier) \citep{2025arXiv250510574O}.
+The total computational costs of processing all these images with {\sc Imcom} are currently estimated to be $\sim 100\,{\rm M}$ core-hours.
 Since this is expensive, the current plan is to store multiple (${\cal O} (10)$) versions of simulated objects and noise fields along with actual coadded Roman images, and the total storage requirements are $\sim 1.5 \,{\rm PB}$.
 If Fast {\sc Imcom} is to be used instead of {\sc Imcom}, these accompanying images (``layers'' in the {\sc Imcom} terminology) can be produced during analysis and do not need to be permanently stored.
 Hence Fast {\sc Imcom} has the potential of reducing the storage requirements by an order of magnitude (to $\sim 0.2 \,{\rm PB}$) as well.